iifl-logo

 Single Vendor Accountability

 Accelya Solutions has pioneered the concept of platform-based outsourcing in the airline industry.
-The Company takes complete accountability of the outcome as per the Service Level Agreements (SLAs).
+The Company takes complete accountability for the outcome as per the Service Level Agreements (SLAs).
+It also takes the responsibility for maintaining and upgrading the platform, processes and people skills in line with industry best practices and client requirements.

 Relationship with Customers